Objectives and competences

 Readings

-- Nan Smith, 500 Figures in Clay Volume 2.
-Lark Books, Asheville, United States, 2014
+Smith, N. (2014).
+500 Figures in Clay Volume 2.
+Lark Books.

-- Internetni viri in arhivi / Online resources and archives
+Internetni viri in arhivi / Online resources and archives.

 Dodatno literaturo bo nosilec določal sprotno v vsakoletnem učnem programu. / Additional literature will be chosen according to the requirements of each year's study programme.

-Additional information on implementation and assessment Minimum 80% attendance at tutorials and successfully completed exercises during the study process, which are in accordance with the corrections provided by the professor, are obligatory for the accession to the exam.
+Minimum 80% attendance at tutorials and successfully completed exercises during the study process, which are in accordance with the corrections provided by the professor, are obligatory for the accession to the exam.